osb-group/osb-learn/programming/variables_and_types.rst

 This table gives a bit more information than needed, but is still useful for the overall context of things.
 Integral values are whole numbers, with the different types having different ranges of values.
 Some types take up less memory, such as a ``short`` vs. a ``long``.
 In the scope of storybrew, this is negligible, and we can safely use ``int`` for every calculation.
 The only other thing to remark is the ``char`` value, which is intended to store single characters, such as ``'a'``.
 These characters have numerical values behind them (think of a large table full of different letters), which is why a ``char`` type is also integral-based.

-Floating-point and decimal values support having decimal values, with different degrees of precision. ``float`` has the least precision, but is the most convenient to juggle with and is primarily use in storybrew, so we'll stick with that.
+Floating-point and decimal values support having decimal values, with different degrees of precision. ``float`` has the least precision, but is the most convenient to juggle with and is primarily used in storybrew, so we'll stick with that.
+If you're handling calculations past 10^-7, use ``double`` instead.
 It may sound intuitive to use ``decimal`` for decimal numbers, but that's only reserved for *really* exact calculations, as it offers extremely fine precision.
 We'll talk about booleans in another chapter, but for now think of it as a flag that can say either, ``true`` or ``false``.

 In summary, the only things you need to worry about within these built-in types are:

-- Use ``int`` for whole values and integers.
+- Use ``int`` for whole values (integers).
 - Use ``float`` for numbers with decimals.

 .. warning:: Many of storybrew's commands rely on ``float`` types and not ``double`` type variables.
 When initially writing a decimal number, such as ``3.14159``, it'll automatically be interpreted as a ``double``, which will trigger a **type error** when sent into a storybrew command.
 You'll need to suffix that value with an ``f`` to tell the program to make it a ``float``, so ``3.14159f`` is fine instead.